Medicare Enrollment for People Still Working

 How the rules apply in practice

-Small employer (you): Enroll in Part A and Part B at 65; choose either Medigap (see G vs. N) plus Part D, or a competitive Advantage plan with Rx.
+Small employer (you are working): Medicare is often expected to be primary at 65.
+Enrolling in Part A and Part B on time usually prevents claim issues and penalties.
+From there, many retirees choose Medigap (review Plan G vs. Plan N) plus Part D, or a competitive Medicare Advantage plan that includes prescription coverage.

-Covered by a working spouse: Confirm the spouse’s employer has 20+ employees and that the plan is creditable.
-If yes, you can usually delay Part B and Part D. If not, enroll at 65 to avoid gaps and penalties.
+Covered under a working spouse’s plan: Confirm whether the spouse’s employer has 20+ employees and whether the plan is creditable for both medical and drugs.
+If yes, delaying Part B may be safe.
+If not, enrolling on time helps avoid gaps and penalties.

-Use our Medicare calculator to see options in your ZIP code
+Use our Medicare calculator to see plan options available in your ZIP code and compare costs side-by-side.

 Questions now?
 Call 800-533-5969